 Most businesses tend to post single-frame Stories on most days.
 Only once every 4 days would a company create seven or more frames for Instagram.
 Generally, short Stories are far more common than long ones.
 When it comes to overall engagement rate, it has been proven frame quality is more important than quantity.
 With that in mind, this tendency comes as no surprise.

-8. On average, in 2018 brands were losing about 20% of their audience before the second frame.
+8. On average, brands lose about 20% of their audience before the second frame.

 (Source: Rival IQ)